seedstack/website/content/docs/w20/manual/core/routing.md

 ---

 AngularJS provides powerful routing capabilities which consists in a matching between a portion of the window URL and a route definition.
-This route definition define the contents and behavior of the view that will be displayed inside the HTML tag containing the `ngView` attribute.
+This route definition specifies the contents and behavior of the view that will be displayed inside the HTML tag containing the `ngView` attribute.
 To learn more about AngularJS routing, please check [this documentation](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider).